 Majors must complete two courses (8 points) focusing on a particular world region in a variety of disciplines, including economics, history, politics, sociology, and area studies.
 These courses are normally taken during the term away.
 Whether taken at Washington Square or away, both courses must be approved in advance by the program director or the undergraduate advisor for IR.
 We do not accept courses in art, art history, literature, or film for this requirement.

 Foreign Language Requirement

-Students satisfy this requirement by completing two courses beyond the intermediate level.
+Students satisfy this requirement by completing two courses (8 points) beyond the intermediate level.
 It is recommended but not required that the language be related to the regional specialization and/or the study away site.
 If a student considers himself or herself fluent in a foreign language, he or she can 1) complete the requirement with a third language or 2) take two advanced courses (literature or advanced translation) in the foreign language of the student’s fluency.
 In either case, the student must take two courses past the intermediate level; we do not waive this requirement for the IR major.

 Study Away Requirement